Last updated 5 February 2019

 Although it is an important document, an employment contract does not have to be in writing.
 An employment contract can be formed following little more than a conversation and a handshake.

-Whatever the circumstances, there will always be a number of basic terms and conditions, and it is wise to have agreed upon before the start of the employment.
+Whatever the circumstances, there will always be a number of basic terms and conditions, and it is wise to have agreed upon them before the start of the employment.
 It is always going to be easier to agree about the terms of the relationship when the employer and employee are on good terms.
 If employees wait until a problem has arisen, it may be too late to expect to agree with their employer as to how the issue should be dealt with.

 While it is permissible for the parties to amend or vary their agreement, it is not permissible for the employer or employee to make unilateral changes to the agreement.